Thom McGinty: Death and tributes

 McGinty was diagnosed with HIV in 1990.
 At Halloween 1994, a tribute and benefit event was held in his honour at the Olympia Theatre at which he was crowned High King of Ireland, and money was raised to buy medicines, and to pay for his funeral.
-Two weeks later, he openly discussed his struggle with AIDS on The Late Late Show, considered by TheJournal.ie to have been "a brave move at a time when few people were prepared to admit in public that they had caught the AIDS virus".
+Two weeks later, he openly discussed his struggle with AIDS on The Late Late Show, an appearance considered by TheJournal.ie to have been "a brave move at a time when few people were prepared to admit in public that they had caught the AIDS virus".

 McGinty died on 20 February 1995 after a sudden decline, aged 42.
 His coffin was carried the length of Grafton Street by his friends past a large crowd, and was accompanied by long and sustained applause.
 In 1997, the Lord Mayor of Dublin, Brendan Lynch, renamed a corner of Meeting House Square in Temple Bar as "The Diceman's Corner", where a plaque commemorates him.
-There was a tribute to McGinty in May 2001 when an exhibition of twenty of his most creative and colourful costumes, made mostly by Aidan Bradley and Kathy Kavanagh/Showtime.ie, was held during a music festival in Dublin Castle.
-Two poems about McGinty appeared in 2002: one called "Diceman" by Liam O'Meara, and the title poem of Paula Meehan's collection, "Dharmakaya", is also about him.
+There was a tribute to McGinty in May 2001 when an exhibition of twenty of his most creative and colourful costumes, made mostly by Aidan Bradley and Kathy Kavanagh, was held during a music festival in Dublin Castle.

+Two poems about McGinty appeared in 2002: one called Diceman by Liam O'Meara, and the title poem of Paula Meehan's collection, Dharmakaya, is also about him.

 The poet Brendan Kennelly wrote a tribute to McGinty in the course of which he said, "Thom McGinty's magic has to do with his ability to mesmerise his audience, to lure them out of their busy city selves and to take them away into that land of perfect stillness where marvellous dreams are as normal as Bewley's sticky buns."
 Actor Alan Stanford proposed in 2005 that Grafton Street should have a statue of the performer.
 A song called "Diceman" was released by Rocky de Valera and the Gravediggers in 2007.
 A plaque in memory of McGinty was unveiled at the Baltinglass courthouse during the Baltinglass Street Festival on 27 August 2010.
-There is another plaque dedicated to him in Tralee, on the footpath in Denny Street at the corner of Castle Street where he performed during the Rose of Tralee.
+There is another plaque dedicated to him in Tralee, on the footpath in Denny Street at the corner of Castle Street where he performed during the Rose of Tralee festival.